 BUSM’s MD Program offers students the opportunity to work with patients beginning in their first year of medical school.
 Students will receive their clinical training at the prestigious Boston Medical Center, which has the largest trauma center in the Northeast.
 Students also have the option of pursuing a Master’s Degree in Public Health.
 The secondary application consists of five optional essays.

-Boston University 2017-18 Secondary Application Essay Questions:
+Boston University School of Medicine 2018-19 Secondary Application Essay Questions:

 • Applicants should use single line spacing and 12 point size font.